zhufuyi/sponge_doc/en/learn-about-sponge.md

 #### **⓶Create grpc service based on sql**

-`⓶Create grpc service based on sql` is a grpc service that uses MySQL as its data storage.
+`⓶Create grpc service based on sql` is a complete grpc service including data storage.
 It includes complete functionality from development to deployment, standardized CRUD API interfaces, and grpc client testing code.

-**Use Case:** General microservice projects that use MySQL as their data storage.
+**Use Case:** Generic microservice project using the specified database storage.

 **Features:**

+- Support databases mysql, postgresql, tidb, sqlite.
 - You can run and use it without writing any Go code; just connect to the MySQL database.
 It generates complete project code, including standardized CRUD API interfaces, ready to use out of the box.
 - It generates standardized CRUD API interface descriptions in the proto file by parsing SQL, eliminating the need for manual definitions.
 - It supports batch addition of standardized CRUD API interfaces.
 - Custom API interfaces are supported.
 To add custom API interfaces, fill in the description in the proto file and then provide specific logic in the API interface template.
 - It supports generating DAO CRUD code separately and seamlessly integrating it into the grpc service project code.
 Then, you can call the `dao` interface in the `service`.
 - It automatically generates grpc client testing and load testing code, eliminating the need for third-party grpc client tools to test grpc service.
-You can test API interfaces directly in GoLand or VS Code.
+You can test API interfaces directly in GoLand or Visual Studio Code.

 As shown in the diagram above, the generated grpc service code includes `service`, `dao`, `model`, and `protobuf` four submodules.
 When generating the `service` module code, it includes `dao`, `model`, and `protobuf` three submodules.

 #### **⓷Create web service based on protobuf**

-`⓷Create web service based on protobuf` is a general web service that includes all the necessary functionality from development to deployment and API interface template code.
-It supports various database types for data storage.
+`⓷Create web service based on protobuf` is a generic web backend service that does not include database storage, including functionality required from development to deployment, api interface template code, support for optional database types and ORM.

 **Use Case:** General web service projects.